AndrMenezes/sts2017/README.md

 ## Permutation Test for Comparison of Multivarite Distributions

-This work present a theoretical overview of permutation tests with focus on comparison of multivariate distributions.
+This work presents a theoretical overview of permutation tests with focus on comparison of multivariate distributions.
 Specially, I consider the Hotelling T2 test and the Nearest neighbor test.

 ***